hsf-training/hsf-training-cicd/_episodes/11-skim-milk.md

 > ## Adding Artifacts
 >
-> Let's add `artifacts` to our jobs to save the `build/` directory.
+> Let's add `artifacts` to our jobs to save the `skim` binary.
 We'll also make sure the `skim_ggH` job has the right `dependencies` as well.
-In this case the job multi_build is actually running two parallel jobs: one for the root version 6.28 and the other for the latest version of root.
-So we have to make sure we specify the right dependency as "multi_build: [rootproject/root:6.28.10-ubuntu22.04]".
+In this case the job `multi_build` is actually running two parallel jobs: one for the ROOT version 6.28 and the other for the latest version of ROOT.
+So we have to make sure we specify the right dependency as `"multi_build: [rootproject/root:6.28.10-ubuntu22.04]"`.
 >
 > > ## Solution
 > > ```